-By day I design and direct online advertising campaigns and digital experiences.
-Working in this field for over 20 years I've led many award winning projects across creative direction, design, video production and interactive development for a range of clients including; Nike, Mercedes-Benz, Google, Samsung, National Geographic, Holden, WNYC and Converse.
+By day I design and direct advertising campaigns and digital product experiences.
+Working in this field for over 20 years, I've led many award winning projects through creative direction, design, video production and interactive development for a range of clients including; Nike, Mercedes-Benz, Google, Samsung, National Geographic, Holden, WNYC and Converse.

 Google: Black-owned Friday